iqbalanwar/hackerrank_problems/README.md

 1) <a href="https://www.hackerrank.com/challenges/2d-array/problem">Max Hourglass Sum (2D-Array)</a>

 ## Extra Problems
 Note: These problems I found/heard, and decided to do.
 I don't have a link to the online resource from which I got these.
+As such, I have put all these problems in a dedicated directory

 1) *CountRepeats:* Given an array that may or may not contain repeated numbers, and can contain negative and positive numbers, print the number of repeats for each number.
     - Both the brute force and hashmap solution can be found in the CountRepeats/src directory